Piponga/cordova-plugin-flurry/README.md

 ### Version Requirements

-This plugin is meant to work with Cordova 3.4.0+ and the latest version of the Flurry library.
+This plugin is meant to work with Cordova 3.5.0+ and the latest version of the Flurry library.

-Flurry documentation and integration guides for IOS and Android:
+Flurry documentation and integration guides for iOS and Android:
 [website](http://support.flurry.com/?title=Analytics/GettingStarted).

 ## Installation

 #### Automatic Installation using PhoneGap/Cordova CLI (iOS and Android)
-1. For iOS, make sure you update your iOS project to Cordova iOS version 3.4.1+ before installing this plugin.
+1. For iOS, make sure you update your iOS project to Cordova iOS version 3.5.0+ before installing this plugin.

         cordova platform update ios